 Authors can submit their book to the general review pool and directly to one specific reviewer.
 To select a specific reviewer from our Reviewer Directory, you can visit their profile and choose “Request review”, or enter their name via the submission form.
 Please note that once you’ve submitted your book to Discovery, you can no longer select a reviewer directly.

-You have the chance to receive one quality review by an approved Discovery reviewer.
+You have the chance to receive one quality, long-term review by an approved Discovery reviewer.